benjdj6/timecrunch/README.md

 * Add upvote/like button to recipes

+* limit user to one like/upvote per recipe

+* undo like/upvote if user clicks a second time

 * Allow user to select score as sort option

 * Style recipe score better